Dev-Osmium/Text-Adventure/README.md

 # Text-Adventure
-A simple text adventure game where you must escape THE CASTLE
+A text adventure game where you must escape THE CASTLE.
+Fight your way through the labyrinth, encounter trigger-happy kings, depressed knights, and a rather underwhelming treasure.

 # What is a Text Adventure?
 A text adventure is a game where you interact with the environment by typing in commands.